2019 Executive committee

 Amanda has felt the benefit of being a TYP member for the last few years and thought the time was right to step up her commitment by joining the committee.
 She is looking forward to the experience and working with her fellow committee members to continue providing Taranaki with fantastic social, business and networking events for young professionals.

 Amanda fills up her leisure time with sewing night class, a puke ariki book group, volunteering for DOC and going to documentaries at the Len Lye cinema.
-For the last few years she has been working as a Helpdesk Analyst and in 2019 I am studying towards my Graduate Diploma in Secondary Teaching.
+For the last few years she has been working as a Helpdesk Analyst and in 2019 she is studying towards her Graduate Diploma in Secondary Teaching.

 Outside of the TYP, Will has a background in media and communications and currently works for the Taranaki Rugby Football Union as a Referee Education Officer and Communications Executive.
 He is actively involved in rugby as a representative referee and contracts himself out as a freelance broadcaster involved in The Most FM radio station and MCs and commentates at sporting events.
 He has an extensive list of contacts throughout the business and sporting community which will add value to the group.

 Adding to his degree, Will has a post graduate diploma in marketing.

 Louise is your go to person if you want to know what is happening in the TYP scene.
 Joining as a way to network and meet people in different industries, she quickly fell in love with what TYP had to offer.

 The utility and enjoyment attained from the mix of Social and Business events held each month has drawn her to become a member of the team that creates the aforementioned fantastic events.

 In 2019 she takes on the committee role of Social Events, hoping to continue reach the young working crowd of Taranaki to allow them to benefit from all the society has to offer.

 Outside of TYP, Louise is the Sales and Marketing Manager at Lushington Jackets and a phlebotomist at MedLab Central.